This tutorial shows you how to make floating buttons with Scroll box， and how to set interactions of scrolling to the top and bottom.

 In Mockplus, you are able to switch content easily using the combination of Stack Panel and Tabs Bar.
 This tutorial will explain it in detail:

 Learning about the Mockplus ‘Link Point’ helps you build interactive prototypes rapidly.
-Part one: What is a Link Point in Mockplus?
-1. Click on a component, and a dot will show at the upper right corner.
-2. When your mouse
+What is a Link Point in Mockplus?
+Click on a component, and a dot will show at the upper right corner.
+Page Link When you want to build

 Creating rotating stars with Mockplus is as easy as pie.
 Only a ‘Rotate’ command is needed to create the rotating stars.